 The situation is especially dramatic in Catalonia, the region with the highest concentration of migrants:

-The majority union of civil servants CSIF has harshly denounced the ”terrible planning and improvisation" of the government:
+The main civil servants' union CSIF has harshly denounced the Government's "poor planning and improvisation":

-(El País, El Mundo and ABC, April 21-22, 2026)
+(El País, El Mundo, and ABC, April 21-22, 2026)

 Need an appointment?